smcneece/battery-sentinel/README.md

 ### Manual Installation

-> ⚠️ **No automatic updates** — local add-ons are not tracked by the Supervisor.
+> ⚠️ **No automatic updates**: local add-ons are not tracked by the Supervisor.
 You will not receive update notifications; you must check [GitHub releases](https://github.com/smcneece/battery-sentinel/releases) manually and re-copy files for each new version.
 The repository install method above is strongly recommended.

 1. Copy the `addon` folder from this repository to `/addons/battery-sentinel/` on your Home Assistant host.
 2. Go to **Settings > Add-ons > Add-on Store**, click the menu and select **Check for updates**.